andrewmclagan/spark/readme.md

 <a name="installation"></a>
 ## Installation

-First, install the Spark installer and make sure that the global Composer `bin` directory is within your system's `$PATH`:
+First, install the Laravel and Spark installers and make sure that the global Composer `bin` directory is within your system's `$PATH`:
 ```
+    composer global require "laravel/installer"
 	composer global require "laravel/spark-installer=~1.0"
 ```
 Next, create a new Laravel application and install Spark: